RLRama/my-sveltekit-website/README.md

 ### Deployment

 Deploy and build in your preferred hosting provider.
 Change adapter in the source code to match your hosting platform.

+### Project status

+In development.
+Future tasks include:

+1. Update my personal information
+2. Use more scripting to enhance functionality in general